Sophie Tolchard: National Championships

 She has won nine National Championships, three of which have been in the National singles.
 The recent successes were in 2018 when she beat Amy Gowshall in the singles and was also part of the winning fours, the 2019 Two wood singles, the 2021 triples, with Harriet Stevens and Emma Cooper and the 2022 pairs with Stevens.

+In 2023, she won the singles title at the British Isles Bowls Championships, held in Ayr.
+It was her fifth British Isles title.
+Later in August, she won the triples with Nicole Rogers and Harriet Stevens, at the 2023 Bowls England National Finals to claim her tenth national title.
+The three women then went on to win the triples title at the 2024 British Isles Bowls Championships.

 Personal life

 She is the sister of England international bowler Sam Tolchard.
+She now works part-time for Coreus.